huguesrichard/Allopipe/README.md

 <br/>

-3. [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and [NetMHCIIpan](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/) downloaded as a command line tools.\
-*Note: you need an academic affiliation (ensured by an email address) to download NetMHCpan softwares from the DTU Health Tech website.*
 <br/>

-As we recommend to create a conda environment to ensure a robust installation of AlloPipe, [conda](https://docs.anaconda.com/free/working-with-conda/) should be installed in the suitable version for your operating system and python version.
+As we recommend to create a conda environment to ensure a robust installation of AlloPipe,
 ### AlloPipe installation <a name="install"></a>

 To download and install the AlloPipe workflow, first clone the repository from git.\